TheDataStation/ver/quick_start_cli.md

 # Quick Start
 ## Setup
-Compatible with Python versions 3.8.10 and higher
+Compatible with Python versions 3.8.10 and higher, Java17 and higher

 ### Install dependencies
 ```bash
 # Create an virtual environment